999thelastpage/leetcodeHelper/memory-bank/activeContext.md

 *   **Phase:** UI Refinement.
 *   **Objective:** Improve the user interface by implementing a tabbed layout for the "Solutions" and "Similar Problems" sections and fixing various styling issues.
-*   **Current Activity:** Finalizing the memory bank update after successfully implementing the new UI.
+*   **Current Activity:** Finalizing the memory bank update after successfully implementing the new UI and resolving chat widget issues.

 ## 2. Recent Changes & Accomplishments